DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 # Instructions

-1. Follow these instructions
+## Primary Rules
-2. **Follow the template's sections and formatting** exactly
+1. **Use ONLY information explicitly provided** - Never invent or infer details
-3. **Use ONLY information explicitly provided by the user** - do not invent details
+2. **Follow template structure exactly** - Include all sections in order
-4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
+3. **Mark missing information clearly** - Use "To be determined" or "Not specified"
-5. **Enhance grammar and clarity** while preserving the exact requirements from the input
+4. **Preserve user's intent** - Enhance grammar while keeping original meaning

-7. **Maintain professional tone** while preserving the user's intent
+## Formatting Standards

-**CRITICAL RULE: Be extremely conservative with inferences.
-Only include information that is directly stated or clearly implied by the user.**
+- **Section headers:** Bold with colon (e.g., **SECTION NAME:**)

-## Conservative Filling Guidelines:
+- **Section dividers:** Use --- between sections
-- Expand minimally
+- **Content placement:** Start on line below header
-- Do not suggest deliverables unless explicitly mentioned
+- **Lists:** Use bullet points for multiple items
-- Do not add research areas not referenced by user
+- **Consistency:** Maintain uniform formatting throughout

-- Do not invent goals or objectives beyond what's stated
+## Content Guidelines

-## Formatting Requirements:
+- **Be conservative:** When in doubt, mark as "To be determined"
-- **Include divider lines (---) between each section**
+- **Use exact language:** Quote user's words where possible
-- **Bold section headers with colons:** **SECTION NAME:**
+- **Stay factual:** Only include explicitly stated information
-- **Text starts on line below each header**
+- **Group logically:** Organize related items together
-- **Use bullet points** within sections for multiple related items
+- **Prioritize clarity:** Use clear, actionable language

-- **Maintain consistent formatting** throughout the ticket
+## Design Request Specific Guidelines

-## Language Guidelines:
+- Document design needs exactly as stated
-- Use clear, concise language throughout
+- List deliverables only if specified
-- Quote the user's exact requirements
+- Include research/references as provided
-- Avoid adding context not provided
+- Note constraints mentioned by user

-**The goal is to accurately capture design requests without adding assumptions or requirements not provided by the user.**
+## Prohibited Actions

-## Examples of What NOT to Do:
+- Suggesting deliverables or outputs
-- DON'T suggest deliverables the user didn't mention
+- Adding goals, objectives, or KPIs
-- DON'T add KPIs or metrics not specified
+- Creating stakeholders or affected areas
-- DON'T invent stakeholders or affected areas
+- Inferring timelines or budgets
-- DON'T assume timeline or budget constraints
+- Including commentary about the request
-- DON'T include any commentary on the ticket or request itself in your response
+- Adding sections not in the template
-- DON'T include any sections in the output that are not explicitly included in this template, unles explictly requested in the user input
+- Including ticket titles in output

-**Important:** Do not include a ticket title in your output.
-Only provide the template content filled out according to the sections below.
+**Remember:** The goal is accurate documentation of design requests without assumptions or additions.

 ---